FranckLab/HR-VPTM/README.md

 * 'MATLAB Parallel Server'
 * 'Polyspace Bug Finder'

-Workarounds may be possible - attempt at your own risk.
+Workarounds for many of these may be possible.

 Other external tools that may be helpful include:
 * inpaint_nans and inpaint_nans3d by John D'Errico (2008) (https://www.mathworks.com/matlabcentral/fileexchange?q=inpaint+nans and https://www.mathworks.com/matlabcentral/fileexchange/21214-inpainting-nan-elements-in-3-d)